 Blue Cross of Idaho is supporting independent practitioners with advance payments, with relief aimed at primary care and behavioral health practitioners, as well as others in non-surgical specialties.

 Blue Cross Blue Shield of Michigan is accelerating incentive payments to certain practices so they have the financial resources available immediately to purchase equipment and treat patients with COVID-19.
 The funding is available to over 40 physician organizations, including more than 20,000 primary care doctors and specialists.

-To alleviate revenue and short-term cash flow problems, BlueCross BlueShield of North Carolina is enhancing the claims process to ensure 90 percent of claims are paid within 14 days, a majority within seven days.
+BlueCross BlueShield of North Carolina launched Accelerate to Value, to help independently owned primary care physician practices through financial stabilization, and an accelerated move to preventive care models that improve outcomes for patients.
+The company also is enhancing the claims process to ensure 90 percent of claims are paid within 14 days, a majority within seven days.

 Premera Blue Cross is making up to $100 million available in advance payments for thousands of primary care physicians, specialists, behavioral health professionals and dentists in Washington state and Alaska.

 Keeping caregivers protected